bigeasy/proof/README.md

 If no error is thrown, the assertion is not test, the count of passed tests is wrong and the test fails.

-You can test asynchrnonous error the same way.
+You can test asynchronous error the same way.

 ```javascript
 #!/usr/bin/env node